Computing Evolutionarily Stable Strategies in Imperfect-Information Games: Algorithm

 \section{Algorithm}

 Our main algorithm for ESS computation in two-player symmetric perfect-recall extensive-form games is given in Algorithm~\ref{al:ess}.
-Our method is an anytime algorithm that iteratively searches for a new SNE $\mathbf{x},$ and then tests whether $\mathbf{x}$ is an ESS.
-We can halt the algorithm as soon as one ESS is found, or continue it to find as many ESSs as possible until an arbitrary termination criterion is found.
+Our method iteratively searches for a new SNE $\mathbf{x}$ and tests whether $\mathbf{x}$ is an ESS.
+We can halt the algorithm as soon as one ESS is found, or continue it to find as many ESSs as possible until a specified termination criterion is met.
 The algorithm takes the sequence-form game matrices $(\mathbf{E}, \mathbf{e}, \mathbf{A})$ as input, and uses several hyperparameters $(\delta, \varepsilon_p, \varepsilon_s)$ for numerical precision.
 The values used in the experiments are given in Table~\ref{ta:parameters}.

 Algorithm~\ref{al:ess} first computes an initial symmetric Nash equilibrium $\mathbf{x}$ by running the procedure given in Algorithm~\ref{al:sne-initial}.
 From Nash's theorem we know that a symmetric Nash equilibrium always exists.
 We then add $\mathbf{x}$ to the list of known SNE and calculate the expected payoff of playing $\mathbf{x}$ against itself: $v^\star = \mathbf{x}^\top \mathbf{A} \mathbf{x}.$ We then run Algorithm~\ref{al:ess-test} to test whether $\mathbf{x}$ satisfies the ESS conditions.
 We then run Algorithm~\ref{al:sne-new} to compute a new undiscovered SNE (if one exists), and repeat this procedure until a desired termination criterion is met.